COPD Natural Treatment

 It’s important to follow your doctor’s recommendations for treatment.
 But you might also wonder if mind-body therapies or supplements could help.

 These methods cannot cure COPD, but studies show some may offer relief.
 Always check with your doctor before you take any of these, so you know what’s safe for you to try.
 Also, avoid anything that promises a cure, calls itself a “secret” treatment, or goes against your doctor’s advice.

 Acupuncture involves using very fine needles to stimulate certain points in the body.
-It’s part of traditional Chinese medicine and is widely available in the U.S. It’s been studied for many conditions, but there hasn’t been that much research on its use with COPD.
+It’s part of traditional Chinese medicine and is widely available in the U.S. It’s been studied for many conditions, but there hasn’t been much research on its use for COPD.

-In the Chinese study, those who got the real acupuncture treatments had less shortness of breath after walking for 6 minutes.
-They also they reported better quality of life than those who got the sham needle treatments.
+It could help with quality of life when given in addition to standard COPD treatments, according to a Chinese study.
+The study included 65 people with COPD, who were given acupuncture or a sham treatment using needles for 8 weeks, along with their regular COPD treatments.
+Those who got the real acupuncture treatments had less shortness of breath after walking for 6 minutes.
+They also reported better quality of life than those who got the sham needle treatments.

 Massage may help relax tight chest muscles.
-But there is not enough research to know if massage directly helps with COPD.
+But there's not enough research to know if massage directly helps with COPD.
 There haven’t been enough studies on the topic.

 However, massage can help with stress and relaxation in general.
 If that’s true for you, it may be something to consider as part of your self-care.

-Both a form of exercise and of meditation, yoga benefits people with COPD in several ways.
+Yoga, both a form of exercise and meditation, benefits people with COPD in several ways.
 As a form of exercise, it can help with lung function and shortness of breath.
-And it can lower stress and help with anxiety and depression.
+It can lower stress and help with anxiety and depression, too.

-Some research says NAC can help your lungs work better.
-It might also:
+NAC is said to help your lungs work better.
+It might: